leonmohan/leonmohan/README.md

   </a>
 </p>

 Hello!
-I first discovered my passion for programming during my high school years when I would fiddle with Lua on Roblox.
-I was always curious about how the code worked, and one day stumbled upon an tutorial for creating a simple sword damage script.
-I found myself fascinated with the process of turning lines of code into actual items in the game.
+I first discovered my passion for programming during my high school years when I would experiment with Lua.
+I found myself fascinated with the process of turning lines of code into something usable.

 From there, I started exploring different programming languages and continued to teach myself and practice programming.
-Eventually when it came time to go to college I chose to study Computer Programming.
+Eventually, when it came time to go to college, I chose to study Computer Programming.
 After graduating, I decided to focus my career on web development.

 <h1 align="center">Favorite repositories</h1>